 ]]>

 Port Noarlunga Through the Eyes of John James Price: A Journey Back in Time https://www.myrandomtips.com/throwbacks/port-noarlunga-through-the-eyes-of-john-james-price-a-journey-back-in-time/ https://www.myrandomtips.com/throwbacks/port-noarlunga-through-the-eyes-of-john-james-price-a-journey-back-in-time/#respond Fri, 21 Mar 2025 06:13:12 +0000 https://www.myrandomtips.com/?p=1307 Port Noarlunga, a charming coastal suburb south of Adelaide, South Australia, is celebrated today for its stunning reef, bustling jetty, and vibrant community.
 But rewind to 1961, when The Seasider published Port Noarlunga’s Early Days Recalled, and the area was a quieter, less polished place—far from the tourist haven it is now.
-Through the memories… Read More »
+Through the memories… Read More: Port Noarlunga Through the Eyes of John James Price: A… »

 The post Port Noarlunga Through the Eyes of John James Price: A Journey Back in Time appeared first on My Random Tips.